flipperdevices/flipperzero-firmware/documentation/js/js_gui__empty_screen.md

 recommended to conceptualize these modules first before using this one.

 # Example
-For an example refer to the GUI example.
+For an example, refer to the GUI example.

 # View props
 This view does not have any props.